rcalixte/wayland-book/src/protocol-design/design-patterns.md

 The most important of the Wayland protocol design patterns is *atomicity*.
 A stated goal of Wayland is "every frame is perfect".
-To this end, most interfaces allow you to update them transactionally, using several requests to build up a new representation of its state, then committing it all at once.
+To this end, most interfaces allow you to update them transactionally, using several requests to build up a new representation of its state, then committing them all at once.
 For example, there are several properties that may be configured on a `wl_surface`:

 - An attached pixel buffer